techeye220/LammpsTutorials/Membrane/README.md

 that tell LAMMPS to minimise the system for 100 steps.
 You can read more about the command [here](http://lammps.sandia.gov/doc/minimize.html)

 After that we will run a short simulation in the NVT ensemble.
 Therefore, we need to set and integrator and a thermostat.
 This is accomplished in LAMMPS through so-called [*fixes*](http://lammps.sandia.gov/doc/fix.html) that are actions performed on a selection of atoms every timestep.
+The general formula for a fix command is

+    fix *name* *atom_selection* *name_of_fix* *settings*

-The lines
+Therefore, the lines

     fix   integrate all nve/sphere update dipole
     fix   thermo all langevin 303 303 1000 9 omega yes zero yes